SPACEFLIGHT COURSES AT THE GCTC. TRAIN LIKE A REAL COSMONUAT.

 After spending all day yesterday in the wilderness, this morning we are back in civilization for a visit of the Mission Control Centre in Korolev city.
 You will get the chance to hang out in the MIR space station flight control room and the flight control room of the ISS.

 In the afternoon, we will visit the Monino Air Force Museum which has on display the entire history of Russian and Soviet aviation, starting from 1909.
 The Monino Air Force Museum fields an impressive collection of 37,000 aircraft, unique photographs and rare documents.

 SOYUZ-TMA FLIGHT TDK 7ST N1 & N2 SIMULATOR TRAINING;

 Another action-packed day at he GCTC lays ahead of you.
 A good portion of the day, you'll be spending time submerged in the legendary hydro-space neutral buoyancy laboratory.
 The giant 22m diameter and 12 m deep tank features full-scale mock-ups of the Russian segment of the space station and the Soyuz MS module.

-Here, under simulated weightless conditions, astronauts acquire the skills necessary to conduct extravehicular activities on the outside surface of the ISS.
+Here, under simulated weightless conditions, cosmonauts acquire the skills necessary to conduct extravehicular activities on the outside surface of the ISS.
 During the exercise, you'll be outfitted with a mock-up version of the Orlan-M EVA suit.
 The only difference to the real thing, is that your suit does not feature an independent life-support system.
 The air you breath and water circulation controlling your body temperature inside the suit are being controlled and provided by the laboratory's "beach systems".